NetSuite ERP and SRP Review

 - Lack of Payment Gateways – My only real issue with the software is that there aren’t many payment gateways.
 On the plus side, there is no additional charge for credit card processing through NetSuite, so you probably wouldn’t need another payment gateway anyway.

-There are many overlapping similarities between the NetSuite ERP and NetSuite SRP, but each software focuses on a difference business model and provides distinct features.
+There are many overlapping similarities between the NetSuite ERP and NetSuite SRP, but each software focuses on a different business model and provides distinct features.
 Below is a brief overview of the key features both software options share.

 - Dashboard – Unlike most software we review, the NetSuite dashboard doesn’t consist of one uniform template.
 Each employee has their own dashboard with feature access that is specific to their role in the company.
 CEOs, CFOs, CIOs, sales managers, sales representatives, and designated accountants will all have completely different dashboards (see the pictures below for more details).
 Each dashboard is also incredibly customizable with dozens of different charts and graphs to choose from.
 You can resize and move everything on the dashboard, and can even change the color theme as well.